Do You Have to Pay Taxes on Found Gold?

 Is gold that you panned from a river or up in the mountains on vacation considered taxable?

-Presuming this isn’t an entirely hypothetical question, congratulations on striking gold!
+Presuming you've arrived at this page for reasons that aren't purely hypothetical, congratulations on striking gold!
 May you enjoy your newfound wealth.
 Or what’s left of it.
 Because yes, the government will be taking some of that.

-Well, it was about 53 percent awesome.
+Well, they got to keep about 53 percent of that dream.
 The other 47 percent went to state and federal taxes.
-The couple didn’t even need to sell any of the coins – tax was immediately due based on the estimated value of the coins.
+The couple didn’t even need to sell any of the coins – tax was due immediately based on the estimated value of the coins.

 The reason goes back to a landmark case: Cesarini v.
 United States.
 Cesarini bought a used piano for $15 (the 1950s were a different time) and later found $5,000 inside the piano.
 Cesarini argued that the found money didn’t constitute gross income per the Tax Code (as it was then written).
 The IRS disagreed.
 The IRS won.